trustoverip/tswg-did-method-webs-specification/spec/security_characteristics.md

 [[ref: BADA-RUN]] stands for Best available data acceptance - Read/Update/Nullify and is described in the ToIP KERI [[ref: OOBI specification]].
 It makes sure events are ordered in a consistent way, using a combination of date-time and a key state.

 The latest event is the one with the latest date-time for the latest key state.
-This level of security is sufficient for discovery information because the worst-case attack on discovery information is a DDoS attack where nothing gets discovered.
+This level of security is sufficient for [[ref: discovery]] information because the worst-case attack on discovery information is a DDoS attack where nothing gets discovered.
 This is because what gets discovered in KERI must be end-verifiable (anchored to a KEL).
 So a malicious discovery (mal-discovery) is no different than a mis-discovery or a non-discovery.

  The mitigation for such a DDoS attack is to have redundant discovery sources.
 We use [[ref: BADA-RUN]] for service end-points as discovery mechanisms.
 Of course we could anchor service endpoints to KELs and make them more secure.
 All things considered, due to the dynamics of discovery mechanisms we decided to not bloat the KEL with discovery anchors.
 Because the worst case can be mitigated with redundant discovery, BADA-RUN is a defensible choice.